jdittrich/userNeedResearchBook/text/allURBook.md

 The participants in your research need to be similar to the possible users of your final product.
 If you plan to create an app for people to create bibliographies it makes sense that the participants are students or researchers.
 If you plan to design a skateboard try to find people who skate.
 The point is that you need to make up your mind who might give you the information about the how and why of the activities you want to support with your product.

 When selecting possible participants, I recommend doing a check based on (assumed) user behavior.
-Ask yourself: Are the people that may participant in your research likely to…
+Ask yourself: Are the people that may participate in your research likely to…

 - …do the tasks the people do who should use your final product?
 - …have similar problems?